Chinese mitten crab: Relation to humans

 Crabs are an autumnal delicacy in Shanghai cuisine and eastern China.
-It is prized for the female crab roe, which ripen in the ninth lunar month and the males in the tenth.
+They are prized for the female crab roe, which ripens in the ninth lunar month and the males in the 10th.
 The crab meat is believed by traditional Chinese medicine practitioners to have a "cooling" (yin) effect on the body.

 Crabs from Yangcheng Lake are especially prized, since they are perceived to have sweeter meat.
-Most of the Yangcheng crabs are exported to Shanghai and Hong Kong, and high-profit foreign markets.
+Most of the Yangcheng crabs are exported to Shanghai, Hong Kong, and high-profit foreign markets.
 Responding to the spread of the crab to the West, businessmen have started seeing it as a new source of crab for the Chinese market.
 One proposed scheme involves importing unwanted crabs from Europe, where they are seen as a pest, to replenish local pure-bred stock.

 Mitten crabs have exhibited a remarkable ability to survive in highly modified aquatic habitats, including polluted waters.
 Like some fish, they can also easily tolerate and take up heavy metals, such as cadmium and mercury.
-Therefore, the farming and post-harvesting of the species needs proper management if it is used as a food.
-Concerns have been raised that the population and origin of the crab may be affected because of overfishing of the species in the Yangtze.
+Therefore, the farming and postharvesting of the species needs proper management if it is used as a food.
+Concerns have been raised that the population and origin of the crab may be affected because of over-fishing of the species in the Yangtze.

 In 2010, a Chinese businessman introduced vending machines to sell this species of crab in the subways.
 The crabs are stored at 5 C, which induces a sleep-like state.